-With your help, we’ve funded a school piped system tap stand that will provide 49,000 people living in the Ntcheu District of the Central Region of Malawi with clean and safe drinking water.
+With your help, we’ve funded a school piped system tap stand that provides 434 people in the Ntcheu District of the Central Region of Malawi with clean and safe drinking water.

 Consistently ranking near the bottom of the Human Development Index, Malawi is among the poorest countries in the world.
 With 80 percent of Malawians engaged in smallholder farming, the population is highly vulnerable to natural disasters—and recent years have brought several in quick succession.
 Severe flooding in 2015 displaced nearly a quarter of a million people; the El Niño-driven drought that followed further devastated crops, worsened already widespread child malnourishment, and strained hydropower systems.
 Both natural disasters damaged water and sanitation infrastructure.
 We are working with charity: water and their implementing partner, World Vision, to change this.